DCAN-Labs/hbcd-docs-internal/docs/standards/naming-conventions.md

     </tbody>
 </table>

-## Domain
+## Curation Procedures

- - For MRI data, `mri` is used in place of `img` within LORIS
+When data are transferred to Lasso for release staging, the variable names are updated to follow the naming conventions, mentioned above, described on the central HBCD Data Release Docs site [here](https://docs.hbcdstudy.org/latest/access/metadata/#naming-conventions).
+Here we describe certain aspects of how the naming conventions are instituted.

-## Correspondence to JSON Metadata
+### Update JSON Metadata

-The `domain` and `source` are also included in the JSON metadata and are typically derived from the corresponding sections of the instrument name.
+The `domain` and `source` are included in the JSON metadata and are typically derived from the corresponding sections of the instrument name.
 However, in some cases, data are collected directly into fields or tables that do not follow the standard naming convention.
 In those instances, the domain and source values are added later during the Data Release process.

 **This applies to:**